MaqsoodHarry/power_bi-dashboards/README.md

 This repository is licensed under the MIT License.
 See the LICENSE file for more details.

 ### Contact
-For any questions or support, please open an issue in this repository or contact us at [your-email@example.com].
+For any questions or support, please open an issue in this repository or contact us at [maqsoodharry4455@gmail.com or +92301-3428-928].

 ---